It’s that time of year again! Complete the wellness “2 step” between July 1 and Sept. 30, 2017 to receive your 2018 reward.

 No, you don’t have to do them in that order.
 If you do the health assessment first and don’t know your numbers, you can simply enter “I don’t know” at those prompts.
 Your screening numbers will later be uploaded by UAMS Employee Health.
 You don’t have to log back into Onlife later to change “I don’t know” with your numbers… it will be taken care of for you (see next question).

 UAMS Employee Health staff will enter the data into a secure UAMS database where it will be stored, using HIPAA privacy measures, until it is imported to Onlife Health.
-This data will be sent to Onlife in early October.
+This data will be sent to Onlife by mid October.
 Security measures will be strictly followed to ensure the data is protected.
 Once the data is imported into Onlife’s system, it will be in each individual’s record at Onlife.

 No, you do not.
 Your screening data will be entered for you.
 It is not necessary for you to enter your screening results on the Onlife Health website.